Srinagar-Jammu highway to remain shut tomorrow for weekly repairs | Greater Kashmir

-The Srinagar-Jammu highway will remain shut on Friday for the weekly maintenance and repair work on the arterial road connecting Kashmir with the rest of the world, traffic authorities said today.
+The Srinagar-Jammu highway shall remain shut tomorrow on Friday owing to weekly maintenance and repair work on the road, traffic authorities said this afternoon.

-J&K Traffic Police said in a communique that no traffic shall be allowed from either direction in view of the repair work.
+J&K Traffic Police said in a communiqué that no traffic shall be allowed from either direction on the highway between Nashree and Jawahar Tunnel in view of the repair work.

+However traffic from Jammu towards Patnitop, Doda, Bhaderwah and Kishtwar and vice versa shall remain operational, it said.

 Mughal Road and Srinagar-Sonmarg-Gumri road will also continue to remain closed till further orders, it said.